AkbaraliWolfBot/Akbarali/README.md

 ## General Info

-This project was my first project when I tought and started doing rather professional projects using JavaScript.
+This project was my first project when I learned and started doing rather professional projects using JavaScript.
 In this project I built a single-page web app that allows users to draw pixel art on a customizable canvas.

 ## Technologies